Esaych/sam-dev-15e8b/contact.md

 layout: page
 ---

-Feel free to reach out for professional opportunities, collaboration, fun, or advice for how to start doing what I do!
+Feel free to reach out for professional opportunities, collaboration, fun, or advice on how to start doing what I do!

 <table>
   <tr>